Connect with others who understand.

 Juvenile Absence Epilepsy

-JAE is very similar to CAE but is less common.
-JAE affects children and young adults between the ages of 8 and 20 years old and rarely begins later in adulthood.
-Absence seizures in JAE are less frequent than in CAE, occurring less than once a day.
-Absence seizures seen in people with JAE also last slightly longer (5 to 30 seconds) with only partial loss of awareness.
+JAE is very similar to CAE but less common.
+JAE affects children and young adults between ages 8 and 20 and rarely begins later in adulthood.
+Absence seizures in JAE are less frequent than in CAE (occurring less than once a day), last slightly longer (5 to 30 seconds), and involve only partial loss of awareness.

 More than 90 percent of people with JAE also have generalized tonic-clonic seizures.
-CAE can evolve into JAE as a person gets older but unlike CAE, JAE usually requires lifelong treatment with antiseizure medications.
+CAE can evolve into JAE as a person gets older, but unlike CAE, JAE usually requires lifelong treatment with anti-seizure medications.

 Juvenile Myoclonic Epilepsy